- Student Life Home

 Are the residential suites furnished?

-Each suite is furnished with a standard twin bed, desk, chair, dresser and a wardrobe for each student and a couch and TV stand for the living room.
+Each suite is furnished with a standard twin bed, desk, chair, dresser and a wardrobe for each student and a couch, chair, end table, entertainment stand and small table with chairs.

 Are cable TV and Internet included in the total cost?